ubc-library-rc/intro-git/content/02_getting_started.md

 $ git add index.md
 ~~~

-This adds the file to the **staging area**, telling Git that "index.md" is a file it should track.
-To see what effect this had we can use `git status` again.
+This adds the file to the **staging area**, telling Git that `index.md` is a file that should be tracked.
+To see the effects of this change on the status of our repository, we run `git status` again.

 Input
 {: .label .label-green}